 “You already know the importance of saving a language.
 The main point is that you must start doing it.
 You know the reason, but not the motivation to save it.
 This is where I’m confused.
 You can also say I’m waiting for that something,” admits An-Chi Chen, one of the youth directors for Tongues of Heaven, a one-hour digital documentary.
 Set in Taiwan and Hawaiʻi, territories where languages of the Austronesian family are spoken, this experimental documentary focuses on the questions, desires and challenges of young indigenous peoples to learn the languages of their forebears— languages that are endangered or facing extinction.
 Using digital video as the primary medium of expression, four young indigenous women from divergent backgrounds together collaborate and exchange ideas to consider the impact of language on identity and culture.
 With 96% of the world’s population speaking only 4% of the world’s languages, what does it mean to speak your mother tongue in this age of language homogenization?
 To put it another way, what do you lose when you lose your native language?
 These are just some of the questions that these women, with camera in hand, ask themselves, their families and peers.

-:: We are currently donations for the companion web app ROOT TONGUE exploring issues of language endangerment and revival via dialogue and creative personal stories.
+:: We are accepting donations for the companion web app ROOT TONGUE exploring issues of language endangerment and revival via dialogue and creative personal stories.
 Donations go toward maintenance, and your tax-deductible donation, however big or small, will go a long way to keeping the site active!
 Click here to make your tax-deductible donation.
 Thank you! ::Screenings